sabithaanisetti/AI-Cloud-Cyber/ai-as-portfolio.md

 Theme: Strategy fails when treated as initiatives.
 It works when treated as capital allocation.

-AI promises upside.
+- AI promises upside.
-Cloud exposes cost curves.
+- Cloud exposes cost curves.
-Cyber absorbs downside.
+- Cyber absorbs downside.

-When each is funded independently, risk compounds invisibly.
+Risk compounds invisibly, when funded individually.
 When governed as a portfolio, tradeoffs become explicit.

 Failure Pattern

-AI funded for innovation
+- AI funded for innovation.

-Cloud funded for efficiency
+- Cloud funded for efficiency.

-Cyber funded for compliance
+- Cyber funded for compliance.

 Result: Local optimization.
-Global fragility.
+Enterprise fragility.

 Conclusion:
 Strategy succeeds when capital, risk, and timelines are evaluated together.